MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

     > **Tip**: The first time you open the chat playground, it may take a few minutes for the model to download.
 Subsequent downloads will be faster.

-1. When the model is ready, enter a prompt such as `What is the capital city of Scotland?`, and review the response.
+1. When the model is ready, enter a prompt such as `Who was Ada Lovelace?`, and review the response.

     ![Screenshot of the chat playground.](./media/gen-ai-01.png)

-1. Enter a follow-up prompt, such as `List 5 things I should do there.` and review the response; noting that the context of the conversation is "remembered" (the AI assistant "knows" you're asking about things to do in *Edinburgh* for example).
+1. Enter a follow-up prompt, such as `Tell me more about Charles Babbage.` and review the response.

-    > **Note**: If you are using the "None" fallback model, the conversation context will not be retained.
+    > **Note**: When using an LLM such as the Microsoft Phi model, chat  applications often include the conversation history in the prompt; so the context of the conversation is retained between messages (for example, a follow-up prompt like `Who was her father?` would be interpreted as relating to Ada Lovelace).
+In this application, if you are using the "None" fallback model, the conversation context is <u>not</u> retained.

 1. At the top of the chat pane, use the **Clear chat** (&#128465;) button to restart the conversation.
-1. Try your follow-up prompt again - this time, the conversational context has been reset; so the response may not be relevant to the previous messages (or indeed, make much sense).
+1. Enter a new prompt, such as `What was ENIAC?` and view the response.

 ## Experiment with system prompts